Bristow & Sutor Bailiffs — Calm, Legal Steps That Work

 Are bailiff fees changing in 2025?

-The Ministry of Justice has indicated an intention to uplift bailiff fees by around 5% following consultation.
-Check current rules at the time you act.
+The MoJ indicated an intention to uplift fixed fees by ~5% following consultation.
+Always check current status.

 How do I complain about conduct?